 - Optimize clamping force calculations based on material properties, part geometry, and injection pressure.

-- Incorporate real-time monitoring systems to maintain consistent clamping force during the molding process.
+- Incorporate real-time monitoring systems to maintain a consistent clamping force during the molding process.

 4. Structural Integrity and Defects